Politics of Nicaragua: Human rights

-In the constitution, Nicaragua looks like it has human rights.
+In the constitution, Nicaragua provides in principle for the defense of human rights.
 However, in a state where the government is known for violent repression and it is illegal to even wave the national flag or sing the national anthem in public, there is little legitimacy in the constitution.
 Freedom of speech is a right guaranteed by the Nicaraguan constitution, but media has come under censorship from time to time.
 Other constitutional freedoms include peaceful assembly and association, freedom of religion, and freedom of movement within the country, as well as foreign travel, emigration, and repatriation.
 The government also permits domestic and international human rights monitors to operate freely in Nicaragua.
 The constitution prohibits discrimination based on birth, nationality, political belief, race, gender, language, religion, opinion, national origin, economic or social condition.
 Same-sex relationships have been legal since 2008.
 All public and private sector workers, except the military and the police, are entitled to form and join unions of their own choosing, and they exercise this right extensively.
 Nearly half of Nicaragua's work force, including agricultural workers, is unionized.
 Workers have the right to strike.
 Collective bargaining is becoming more common in the private sector.

-However, in reality, Nicaragua faces high levels of repression.
+Despite these protections, Nicaragua faces high levels of repression.
 Individuals deal with major obstacles to freedom of movement regarding their place of residence, education, and employment.
 Beginning in 2018, there was a mass repression of protestors that resulted in 355 deaths at the hands of paramilitaries.
 The Office of the United Nations High Commissioner for Human Rights (OHCHR) responded by publishing a report, directly blaming the Nicaraguan government for the repression and calling for decisive action.
-Ortega denied the UN’s claims and refused to step down from the presidency.
+Ortega denied the UN's claims and refused to step down from the presidency.
 Instead, he expelled the UN human rights team from operating in Nicaragua.
 This was followed by a massive crackdown on political opponents in 2021.
 The ongoing surveillance and harassment of civilians by police and paramilitary groups result in an environment of fear, discouraging free movement, on top of the limitations already provided by poor infrastructure.
 Additionally, surveillance in Nicaragua extends into the digital realm through intercepting phone calls, hacking devices, and installing spyware to maintain control over the people.
 These operations are controlled by government institutions and the FSLN, answering directly to Co-Presidents Daniel Ortega and Rosario Murillo.
-The government’s repression also extends beyond its borders, targeting exiled Nicaraguans abroad whom it considers “traitors to their homeland.”
+The government's repression also extends beyond its borders, targeting exiled Nicaraguans abroad whom it considers "traitors to their homeland."
 This is carried out by refusing to renew passports, erasing birth certificates, confiscating property, and banning reentry.